23f2005532/Smart-Expense-Tracker-CLI-Dashboard-/README.md

 This app is a combination of:
 - 🧾 **Web App** – for everyday users to log and visualize their expenses
 - ⚙️ **CLI Tool** – for admin tasks like data cleanup, backups, and generating reports
-- 🧠 **Smart Analytics (Optional)** – for trend detection and auto-categorization using Machine Learning
+- 🧠 **Smart Analytics** – for trend detection and auto-categorization using Machine Learning

 Everything runs on a **common database**, so actions from the web or CLI stay in sync.